 Foxtel Now can be renewed month-to-month and is accessible through a variety of internet connected devices.
 Eligible platforms include PC, Mac, iOS or Android mobile devices, as well as Telstra TV, the Google Chromecast, Playstation 4 and more.

-Watch the EFL Championship LIVE – 10 Day FREE trial
+Watch the EFL Championship LIVE – with FREE trial

 Streaming the EFL Championship Live and Free